USING IRONXL FOR PYTHON

 PYTHON

-A sample dataset is created in the code snippet above as a list of lists that represent data rows and columns.
-Then, we use nested loops to write each data frame to a new Excel worksheet of an existing file we created using IronXL's CreateWorkSheet method and by passing the Excel sheet name as a parameter. like this we can able to create multiple sheets.
-The output target file name can be saved as "output.xlsx".
-Which creates a new Excel file on the location.
+The code snippet above creates a sample dataset as a list of lists representing data rows and columns.
+Then, we use nested loops to write each data frame to a new Excel worksheet created using IronXL's CreateWorkSheet method.
+We can create multiple sheets similarly.
+The output target file can be saved as "output.xlsx", which creates a new Excel file at the specified location.

 How to export to Excel File using Python: Figure 5 - Outputted Excel Spreadsheet from the previous code